romankempt/hetbuilder/docs/cli.md

 build_heterostructure a.xyz b.xyz -a 0.15 -a 20.4 -a 30.1
 ```

+This takes precedence over the specification of angles via the angle limits and the angle stepsize.

 ## Reducing the angle range

 If both layers are highly symmetric, e.g., both have a hexagonal $C_6$ rotation axis, then it does not make sense to search through the entire range between 0 and 90°.
 It is sufficient in this case to look for angles in the range between 0 and 30°, e.g., with a stepsize of 0.5°: